srijan-paul/blog/11ty/bohoo-js.md

 Virgilio faced him and continued...

-*"It is true that JavaScript is somewhat second-rate.
-I would stake my life on it.
-But to compare it to the devil itself, is to manifest a sin!"*.
-Tears started running down Virgil's eyes, as he went on to explain why so much of the critique JavaScript receives is misplaced.
+*"It is true that JavaScript is second-rate.
+I could stake my life on it.
+But to compare it to the devil itself, is to manifest the greatest of sins!"*.
+Tears started pouring down Virgil's eyes, as he went on to explain why so much of the critique JavaScript receives is misplaced.

 Dante's reflection in the river of Styx might be contrasted with that of a novice programmer, new to the delicate craft of forging computer programs out of several different languages.
 It is completely fair for the novice to critique Programming Languages, as it is for anyone else.
-However, it is in the programmer, and everyone else's interest if they do some reading up before presenting their criticisms to the global community of programmers.
+However, it is in everyone's best interest if they do some reading up before presenting their criticisms to the world.

 In this post, I want to: